Historic Kittiewan Manor House & Museum

 By the time that John Smith explored and mapped the Virginia colony in 1607-1609, Native Americans had occupied this land for nearly eight millennia; today, archeological investigations at Kittiewan have revealed abundant evidence of their presence here.
 English exploration paved the way for new occupants to settle in this region.
-Over the next 400 years, descendants of those European and (initially enslaved) African newcomers labored to develop Kittiewan, first as a plantation and then as a working farm, producing crops such as tobacco, wheat, corn, and hay and harvesting the property’s abundant timber resources.
+Over the next 400 years, descendants of those European and (initially enslaved) African newcomers labored to develop Kittiewan as a working farm, producing crops such as tobacco, wheat, corn, and hay, and harvesting the property’s abundant timber resources.
 Kittiewan and the surrounding area also were impacted during the Civil War.
 Confederates routinely patrolled nearby roads and the James River, while Union forces constructed fortifications across the property to protect troops as they crossed the river in 1864.

 Segment of John Smith's 1607-1609 Map of Virginia

 The centerpiece of the Kittiewan experience is the property’s historic Manor House, which is listed in the National Register of Historic Places.
 The core of the Georgian-style residence was built during the last half of the eighteenth century, likely by or for Dr. William Rickman, who served as Director of Hospitals in Virginia during the American Revolution.
 The elegant paneling and woodwork in the original section of this dwelling are particularly noteworthy.
 Subsequent owners modified and enlarged the house, which today also displays rotating exhibits of William Cropper’s Americana collection.
 Visitors to the house today can observe the on-going restoration efforts that have revealed hidden architectural details masked by over 200 years of continuous modification.